cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 excerpt: "Can I burn the table to the ground before they stop me?
 A guide to the degenerate gambling of Longshot."
 ---

-I call this my "Degenerate Gambling" deck because playing it is a wager: can I end the game before someone stops me?
+I call this my "Degenerate Gambling" deck because playing it is a wager: I am shoving all my chips into the middle on Turn 4, and daring the table to have the answer.
 As a friend has pointed out, this deck turns the whole table into gamblers.
 Every opponent must decide on their turn if they can afford to ignore **Longshot, Rebel Bowman**.
 Any player that spends resources setting you back is also setting themselves back, while those who ignore you risk sudden death.

 Here's how we win that gamble.

 {% include card-grid.html cards="Longshot Rebel Bowman" %}

 ### The Win Condition
 **The Goal:** We cast 15 spells with Longshot on the board to blast our opponents to death.